-Giving to help causes that align with your values yields one of the best returns on investment for your money.
+Giving to causes that align with your values yields one of the best returns on investment for your money.
 I previously described how to give more effectively to boost your impact and satisfaction.
-Giving should actually be a deliberate part of your financial plan.
+So, giving is an essential financial skill and should be a deliberate part of your financial plan.
 The other aspect of donating to charity is how to do so tax efficiently.
 There are charity tax credits, tax deductions, and other tax-saving ways to donate.

 Developing a tax-efficient donation strategy means that more money is available to give directly to the causes that you are trying to support.
 It could even mean more money for you, if done optimally.
 Yes, the Government does some good things to support our society with your tax dollars.

 If you want to leave the Government a tip, then the Tax-Martyr-Blog is down the hall on the left.
 If you want to become a better financial steward and direct the impact of your financial power, then read on.

 The first considerations with a donation are whether the charity aligns with your core values and how efficiently the donation translates into impact.
 The next question is whether it is a registered charity.
 That means that it is recognized by the CRA as a legitimate organization.
 You can do a search on the CRA site.